Ole Saint Andrews Inn

 More From Chicago More From Illinois

-A spectral, frisky owner tries to help while continuing to enjoy his pleasures!
+A frisky spectral owner tries to help while continuing to enjoy his pleasures!

 DESCRIPTION

-The attractive apartments that exist there now are on the small side, but have the basic amenities desired and space needed for city apartment dwellers who work downtown.They still have the original hard wood floors and the decor that was restored, making them pretty classy.
+The attractive apartments that exist there now are on the small side, but have the necessary basic amenities and space for city apartment dwellers who work downtown.
+They still have the original hardwood floors and restored decor, making them pretty classy.

 Inside the Ole St. Andrew’s Inn, one would see that the restaurant area surrounded a horseshoe-shaped bar.
-The spacious inside was trimmed with “dark oak and hunter-green accents”.
+The spacious interior was trimmed with “dark oak and hunter-green accents”.
 The “low-slung” tables have high-backed, British-style chairs.
 There were also “six crescent, black-leather booths”, that were removed in 2004, and replaced with wooden chairs and tables.

 The walls were decorated with scenic pictures of Ireland and Scotland, and pictures of the 1754 Royal and Ancient Golf Club at St. Andrews.
 Golf clubs and related items also adorn the walls.